EUSR National Water Hygiene 'Blue Card'

 Instruction informs delegates of their responsibilities and provides an understanding of all relevant aspects of working with potable water.
 For example, the paramount importance of preventing pollution and contamination of clean water.

 The half day course can accommodate up to 12 delegates per day.

-This course is currently available as a virtual course up to 10 delegates, to attend the course delegates must have access to a computer, laptop, tablet or phone that uses a microphone and webcam.
+This course is currently available as a virtual course up to 10 delegates, to attend the course delegates must have access to a computer or laptop that uses a microphone and webcam.